electerious/basicPaginate/README.md

 ## Instance API

-Each basicPagination instance has a handful of handy functions.
+Each basicPaginate instance has a handful of handy functions.
 Below are all of them along with a short description.

 ### .pages()